-A tomato-based vegetable alphabet soup might just be the thing to introduce young eaters to the joys of soup.
+A tomato based homemade vegetable alphabet soup might just be the thing to introduce young eaters to the joys of soup.
 And for adults, it’s a mild, comforting bowl of nostalgia.
+This quick, easy recipe will have eaters of all ages enjoying this soup in no time!

-This simple and tasty soup is a fresher version of the canned type you may have eaten as a child.
+This simple, tasty, and naturally plant-based soup is a fresher version of the canned type you may have eaten as a child.
 It’s quick, too — start it about 30 minutes before you want it served.

 If you have leftovers of the soup, you’ll find that much of the broth will be absorbed by the noodles.
 Add water as needed, then correct the seasoning with additional paprika, dill, and salt if needed.